kehantan/labbook/docs/assays/plaque.rst

 #.
 Retrieve virus stock from -80 C and thaw virus stock in 37 C water bath.
 #.
 Transfer 50 uL of virus stock into D1.
 Mix well by either pipette repeatedly or using a vortex.
 #.
 Transfer 50 uL of diluted virus from D1 to D2.
 Mix well by either pipette repeatedly or using a vortex.
 #.
+Transfer 50 uL of diluted virus from D2 to D3.
+Mix well by either pipette repeatedly or using a vortex.
-Repeat the process for each tube until the last tube.
+#.
+Continue the process for each tube until the last tube.
 50 uL from D5 can be discarded.

 *Note 1:* Assuming we are infecting Vero cells with virus in 6 well plate, which uses 300 uL of virus containing media, so diluting the virus to final volume of 500 uL is sufficient.
 If infecting Vero cells in a 12 well plate, which would use only 100 uL of diluted virus, we can reduce the volume to 300 uL so we don't waste the media.
 30 uL of virus stock + 270 uL fresh 2% DMEM.